krishkumar/krishkumar/README.md

 - 💬 Ask me about **anything related to mobile, backend programming**

-- ⚡ Fun fact **My AR app was feature by Apple on App Store for 18+ months collecting 13 million impressions 😎**
+- ⚡ Fun fact **My AR app was featured by Apple on App Store for 18+ months collecting 13 million impressions 😎**

 <p align="left">
 </p>